 Exposure to unsafe levels of microcystin concentrations through drinking water or swimming, have been known to cause a wide range of symptoms including fever, headache and vomiting, as well as liver and kidney damage in more severe instances.

 The U.S. Environmental Protection Agency (EPA)’s recommended drinking water limit of microcystin for children under age 6 is 0.3 ppb (parts per billion).
 For everyone else, the drinking water limit is 1.6 ppb of microcystin.
-These official health advisory levels were determined in cooperation with Health Canada.
+These U.S. EPA official health advisory levels for North America were determined in cooperation with Health Canada.
 In Europe, the water directive for microcystin in drinking water is 1,0 µg/L (ppb).

 What to Do If There is a Microcystin Water Advisory